 There are basically two ways to live: in faith or in fear.
-Unfortunately, most people live in fear most of the time.
+Unfortunately, many people live in fear most of the time.
 I am not talking about a constant fear of danger, although for some this is true.
-I am talking about a low-level of fear that is present all the time so that it keeps you from living your life and fulfilling your dreams.
+I am talking about a low level of fear that is present all the time so that it keeps you from living your life and fulfilling your dreams.

 At its root, all fear results from a lack of faith—pure and simple.